usmanr149/urmlblog/_drafts/2022-09-10-Implenting-SSD-TF2.md

 ![_config.yml]({{ site.baseurl }}/images/SSD/image_w_bbox.png)

-In addition we also need default boxes (also called anchor boxes).
+In addition we also need default boxes (also called <a href="https://usmanr149.github.io/urmlblog/computer%20vision/2022/09/09/SSD-Anchorboxes.html" target="_blank">anchor boxes</a>).
 At training time, the default boxes are matched to the ground truth boxes.
 The image below shows all of the default boxes that overlap with the ground truth box.

 ![_config.yml]({{ site.baseurl }}/images/SSD/default_boxes_w_IOU_g_0.5.png)